ihavethatonvinyl/blog/content/q-and-a/q-a-remix-with-fritz-meyers.md

 ---
 ![](/images/upload/img_0031.jpeg)

 *The Q&A Remix is a frequent column on IHTOV in which people from all walks of life answer a set of pre-written questions about their vinyl collection.
-Today we welcome composer and producer Fritz Meyers.*
+Today we welcome composer and producer Fritz Myers.*

 ### Have you ever bought a record just for the artwork?